 5. Prismacolor Premier Soft-Core Colored Pencils

 At the beginning of my art journey I was very in much into mixed-media.
-I still like the idea of combining different media in one same piece, though lately, I am pushing myself to complete more paintings using only one type of media because I think this will help me improve in each specific technique independently.
+I still like the idea of combining different media in one same piece, though lately, I am pushing myself to complete more paintings using only one type of medium.
+I think this will help me improve in each specific technique independently.

 What led me to this conclusion was noticing that I was using colored pencils as a crutch whenever I couldn't achieve the effect I wanted using only paint, OR because I was being too lazy to continue painting layers.
 However, when a specific subject calls for finer details or specific textures, I do bring them out.
 I have bought myself a package of white Prismacolor pencils because they finish fast and I find them very handy.

 6. Winsor and Newton Cotman Watercolor Pocket Box

 This is my latest watercolor acquisition and I really love it!
 Colors are super vibrant and creamy.
 However, I have found that I do pull my Sakura Koi watercolor set out when I need specific colors that this set doesn't have (like gray and black).
 I'll probably go with Winsor and Newton when I finally decide to invest in fancier professional grade watercolors because I am loving them so far.

 This was the watercolor set that started it all for me.
 At this point, I have already bought two.
 For the price, you get an incredibly wide array of colors of, in my opinion, excellent quality.
 These are not as creamy as the Winsor and Newton watercolors, but they are by no means chalky or grainy.
 The color payoff is great.
 They are great for those who paint outdoors because of its portable design.
 I got mine through Amazon for $22.
 Go here if interested.